-Mutual interference among several links (e.g. several users) operating at the same time places a fundamental limit to the network performance.
-The effect of interference in wireless networks at the physical layer has been studied from several perspectives [2]-[6].
-A typical statistical model of interference in a network includes a model of spatial location of the nodes, a propagation path loss law (which includes the average path loss and, possibly, large-scale (shadowing) and small-scale (multipath) fading) and a threshold-based receiver performance model.
-The most popular choice for the model of the node spatial distribution is Poisson point process on a plane [2]-[6].
-Based on this model and ignoring the effect of fading, Sousa [3] has obtained the characteristic function (CF) of the aggregate (total) interference at the receiver, which can be transformed into a closed-from probability density function (PDF) in some special cases, and, based on it, the error rates for direct sequence (DS) and frequency hopping (FH) systems.
-While using the LePage series representation, Ilow and Hatzinakos [4] have developed a generic technique to obtain the CF of aggregate interference from a Poisson point process on a plane (2-D) and in a volume (3-D), which can be used to incorporate the effects of Rayleigh and log-normal fading in a straightforward way.
-Relying on a homogeneous Poisson point process on a plane, Weber et al [5] have characterized the transmission capacity of the network subject to the outage probability constraint via lower and upper bounds.
-In a recent work, Weber et al [6] use the same approach to characterize the network transmission capacity when the receivers are able to suppress some powerful interferers.
+Electromagnetic compatibility (EMC) and safety (EMS) of wireless communication networks have been recently a subject of extensive studies.
+Mutual interference among several links (e.g. several users) operating at the same time places a fundamental limit to the network performance and also determines the level of electromagnetic environmental risks to the population.
+The effect of interference in wireless networks at the physical layer has been studied from several perspectives [1]-[5].
+A typical statistical model of interference in a network includes a model of spatial location of the nodes, a propagation path loss law (which includes the average path loss and, possibly, large-scale (shadowing) and small-scale (multipath)

+Sergey Loyka School of Information Technology and Engineering University of Ottawa 161 Louis Pasteur, Ottawa, Canada, K1N 6N5 E-mail: sergey.loyka@ieee.org fading) and a threshold-based receiver performance model.
+The most popular choice for the model of the node spatial distribution is Poisson point process on a plane [1]-[5].
+Based on this model and ignoring the effect of fading, Sousa [2] has obtained the characteristic function (CF) of the aggregate (total) interference at the receiver, which can be transformed into a closed-from probability density function (PDF) in some special cases, and, based on it, the error rates for direct sequence and frequency hopping systems.
+While using the LePage series representation, Ilow and Hatzinakos [3] have developed a generic technique to obtain the CF of aggregate interference from a Poisson point process on a plane (2-D) and in a volume (3-D), which can be used to incorporate the effects of Rayleigh and log-normal fading in a straightforward way.
+Relying on a homogeneous Poisson point process on a plane, Weber et al [4] have characterized the transmission capacity of the network subject to the outage probability constraint via lower and upper bounds.
+In a recent work, Weber et al [5] use the same approach to characterize the network transmission capacity when the receivers are able to suppress some powerful interferers.